-- i.
-Successful applicants that receive a provisional award for postgraduate funding from the NRF are required to complete and sign the NRF CoG, which will be forwarded at the time of the award.
-The signed CoG must be submitted together with the required documents. - ii.
+- ii.
+Successful applicants that receive the NRF-SASOL FOUNDATION scholarship who are not registered in one of the five mentioned institutions on section 4.5, or who want to change institutions after being awarded the scholarship, will forfeit the scholarship. - iii.
+Successful applicants who are awarded scholarships linked to NRF-funded research are not permitted to change institution, supervisor or project. - iv.
 The Student-Supervisor Memorandum of Understanding (MoU) clarifying expectations and preferences in managing the research project, must be signed by both the student and supervisor and submitted with the mid-year reports due by the end of August.
 Honours students should submit the signed MoU between student and HoD/Supervisor at take up of award or with the mid-year reports.
-Master's students registered for coursework in the first year of study, should submit the agreed and signed MoU with their year-end reports due by mid-February of the following year. - iii.
-Postgraduate funding awarded for the 2023 academic year, that is not taken up by 30 April 2023 will be automatically cancelled for reallocation unless otherwise approved by the NRF. - iv.
-All DSI-NRF postgraduate student funding shall be held as the primary funding towards the research study. - v.
-Grantholder are expected to undertake at least 80 hours of Academic Service Work per annum in the form of structured, university determined academic support activities.
+Master's students registered for coursework in the first year of study, should submit the agreed and signed MoU with their year-end reports due by mid-February of the following year. - v.
+Postgraduate funding awarded for the 2024 academic year, that is not taken up by 30 April 2024 will be automatically cancelled for reallocation unless otherwise approved by the NRF. - vi.
+All DSI-NRF postgraduate student funding shall be held as the primary funding towards the research study. - vii.
+Grantholders are expected to undertake at least 80 hours of Academic Service Work per annum in the form of structured, university determined academic support activities.
 University determined academic support activities may include tutoring/mentoring of other students; volunteering for orientation of new students and on career days; or science engagement activities.
-Academic support activities must be included in the student-supervisor MoU and reported on in the student Bi-annual Reports.
-Please refer further to the Statement of Expectations for DSI-NRF Postgraduate Student Funding available under call documents on the NRF website. - vi.
-The grantholder must obtain the degree, for which the postgraduate funding was awarded, by the contractual date, which is within one (1) year after NRF funding has ceased, and must notify the NRF via the university DA of the completion of the degree. - vii.
+Academic support activities must be included in the student-supervisor MoU and reported on in the students' Progress Reports.
+Please refer further to the Statement of Expectations for DSI-NRF Postgraduate Student Funding available under call documents on the NRF website. - viii.
+The grantholder must obtain the degree, for which the postgraduate funding was awarded, by the contractual date, which is within one (1) year after NRF funding has ceased, and must notify the NRF via the university DA of the completion of the degree. - ix.
 Grantholders may not hold bursaries, awards, assistantships and/ or receive emoluments from public or private institutions in conjunction with the DSI-NRF Postgraduate Student Funding.
-The grant may not be held concurrently with any other
+The grant may not be held concurrently with any other DSI-NRF Postgraduate Student Funding or fully funded government scholarship/ bursary from organisations, such as Council for Scientific and Industrial Research or the South African Medical Research Council.

-- DSI-NRF Postgraduate Student Funding or fully funded government scholarship/ bursary from organisations, such as Council for Scientific and Industrial Research or the South African Medical Research Council. - viii.
-Grantholders on "FCS" or "PCS" funding may receive supplementary or top-up funding from another private-sector source, another South African government source, the NRF supervisor's running expenses (SARChI, CoEs, etc.) or any other source (E.g. merit award), provided that the total funding received from the NRF, and the other source(s) does not exceed institutional maximum limit. - ix.
-By submitting an application, the applicant consents to the NRF for processing of personal information in compliance with the "POPI Act" as required from time to time for funding and statistical purposes. - Supplementation or top-up is additional funding on an existing scholarship, however, it cannot be another fully or partial funded scholarship.
+- x.
+Grantholders on "FCS" or "PCS" funding may receive supplementary4 or top-up4 funding from another private-sector source, another South African government source, the NRF supervisor's running expenses (SARChI, CoEs, etc.) or any other source (E.g. merit award), provided that the total funding received from the NRF, and the other source(s) does not exceed institutional maximum limit. - xi.
+By submitting an application, the applicant consents to the NRF for processing of personal information in compliance with the "POPI Act" as required from time to time for funding and statistical purposes.

+4Supplementation or top-up is additional funding on an existing scholarship, however, it cannot be another fully funded scholarship.